lwshaffer25/content/privacy-policy.md

 * Run analyses to improve the Prendus services and further education research
 * Ensure the Prendus services function correctly
 * Develop and improve the Prendus services

+Note that any personally identifiable information contained in content (e.g. questions) that you create is governed by [The Prendus License](https://github.com/Prendus/content/blob/master/the-prendus-license.md), and will not have the same protections as other personally identifiable information.
+For this reason you should consider avoiding inserting any personally identifiable information in content that you create on the Prendus services.

 ## How we protect the information